-Top list · United States
+Popularity ranking · United States

-Top 34 Boxings in United States
+The 34 most popular Boxing in United States

-This curated ranking covers the 34 largest boxings in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
+This curated ranking covers the 34 largest boxing in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
 Muhammad Ali, Mike Tyson and World Boxing Council lead the list with a combined estimated audience of 13M people.
-Across all 34 entries the average audience size is 695k, and the largest, Muhammad Ali, reaches around 4.9M people in United States.
+Across all 34 entries the average audience size is 659k, and the largest, Muhammad Ali, reaches around 4.9M people in United States.
 Audience size is the estimated number of unique people in United States who actively engage with each boxing, derived from search demand signals.
 Rankings reflect search-behavior signals collected across United States and are refreshed weekly.

 Last updated: